 - discover and develop an appreciation of a range of writing in the language studied.

-At The Greetland Academy, we use the Primary Languages Network to support the teaching and learning of French.
+The MFL Curriculum offers pupils an opening into other cultures and a way to deepen their understanding of the world.
+At the Greetland Academy we use Primary Languages Network to support the teaching and learning of French.
 The children develop their French by developing four key skills.

 Whilst developing these key skills the children are encouraged to record their work through pictures, videos, captions and sentences.
 Practical activities, songs and games are often used to help improve memory and recall.
 Visual prompts are used to support children in translating new vocabulary.